Retiree benefits

 I wanted to know if I am eligible for retiree health benefits when I retire and the same for my wife, who is on the policy?

-If the member was hired before January of 2010, they are eligible for retiree health benefits, and any applicable dependents already on the plan will also be covered.
+If the member was hired before January 2010, they are eligible for retiree health benefits.
+Additionally, any applicable dependents already on the plan will also be covered.

 Is there a minimum amount of time you must have health insurance through METRO before you retire to keep the policy after retirement?

-If the member was hired before January of 2010, they are eligible for retiree health benefits, and any applicable dependents already on the plan will also be covered.
+If the member was hired before January 2010, they are eligible for retiree health benefits.
+Additionally, any applicable dependents already on the plan will also be covered.

 If I should happen to pass before I retire and before my wife passes, will she be able to keep the health insurance policy?

-Yes, the widow/widower will be on their plan if they were covered on the member’s plan before they passed away.
-If the spouse is over 65 years old, the spouse will be covered for two more years.
-If the spouse is under 65 years of age, the spouse will be covered until the end of the month they turn 65.
+If the widow or widower was covered on the member’s plan before the member passed away, they will continue to be covered on their plan.
+If the spouse is over 65 years old, they will be covered for an additional two years.
+If the spouse is under 65 years old, their coverage will continue until the end of the month in which they turn 65.

 If I wanted to drop my current dental and vision coverage because we may use my wife from her new job, could I do that and keep medical, or would I have to wait until open enrollment?